rudimk/rocm-smi-exporter/README.md

 1. A Linux server with an AMD iGPU/GPU present(support for Windows is in the works).
 2. ROCm installed.
 You can refer to the official docs maintained by AMD [here](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/quick-start.html#rocm-install-quick).

 ## Running

-While we set up official builds, please use the following instructions to build the exporter:

-1. Clone this repo
-2. If you're using `pipenv`, run `pipenv install` inside this directory.
-If not, run `pip install -r requirements.txt`.
-3. To run the app: `pipenv run python main.py` or `python main.py`.
-4. To compile the app into a binary: `pipenv run pyinstaller main.spec` or `pyinstaller main.spec`.

-The compiled binary can be found inside a newly-generated folder called `dist/` - you can move it to `/usr/local/bin`.
+You can find the latest release at [https://github.com/rudimk/rocm-smi-exporter/releases](https://github.com/rudimk/rocm-smi-exporter/releases).
+Download the tarball, extract the exporter to `/usr/local/bin/` and you're good to go.
 To run the exporter as a `systemd` job, feel free to use the following template:

 ```
 [Unit]
-Description=Node Exporter
+Description=ROCm SMI Exporter
 Wants=network-online.target
 After=network-online.target